- Find Help

 Instructions for family members providing respite care to relieve care givers may include the need to take classes to ensure they have comprehensive training for competent care.
 Encourage potential respite care family members participate in training as it applies to the individual being cared for.

-The Wisconsin Department of Health Resources has many programs and training available to meet the competency of providing adequate care.
+Wisconsin Caregiver has many programs and training available to meet the competency of providing adequate care.

 The Family Caregiver Alliance has many different resources for caregivers and cared for persons.
 One of the resources provided by the organization is their Caregiver training.
 It is offered as a day-long program or in a series of 4 classes on consecutive weeks.
 Class is open to anyone, is FREE, and includes valuable information and hands-on practice on transferring skills, incontinence care and toileting, bathing, hygiene, grooming and dressing, dental care, feeding and nutrition, dealing with behavioral issues, and caregiver self-care.
 Time is allowed for interaction with other caregivers, and sharing of information in a confidential setting is encouraged.
 The good news is that you’re not alone.
 Help for caregivers are available.